The 27 virtual patient cases in Aquifer Geriatrics provide the AGS National Online Curriculum for medical and health professions students.

 Geriatrics 09: 82-year-old female and functional status and home safety

-Geriatrics 10: 72-year-old male and sexuality in older adults
+Geriatrics 10: 72-year-old male with weight loss and addressing sexuality in older adults

 Geriatrics 12: 78-year-old female and falls